kern-lab/snakemake_example/README.md

 # snakemake_example
-snakemake workflow example for msprime
+This provides a very basic snakemake workflow example for using msprime and tskit for something slightly useful